 Silver medals at elementary school science fairs are excellent predictors of a glorious future in getting lost.
 The more serious the photo, the wilder the journeys to come.
-Mel and Kate in 1993.
+Melissa “Mel” Yule and Kate in 1993.

 Looking giddy and pale with sunscreen in Leh, India, here we are (Kate and Mel) after getting off our bikes for the very last time on the Silk Road, 2011.

 Check out more photos from the Silk Road.